Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 **Why does the tree canopy matter?**

-Tree canopy is defined as the area of land which, viewed from a bird's eye view, is covered by trees.
-Trees offer essential benefits to cities, including mitigating the urban heat island effect, absorbing stormwater runoff, a habitat for wildlife, and aesthetic and recreational benefits.
-In addition, trees are a preventative public health measure that improves mental health, increases social interactions and activity, and reduces crime, violence, and stress.
+Tree canopy is defined as an area of land which, viewed from a bird's eye view, is covered by trees.
+Trees offer essential benefits to cities, including mitigating the urban heat island effect, absorbing stormwater runoff, a habitat for wildlife, aesthetics, and recreation.
+In addition, trees are a preventative public health measure that improves mental health, increases social interaction and activity, and reduces crime, violence, and stress.
 A 2020 study published in The Lancet found that if Philadelphia reaches 30% tree canopy in all of its neighborhoods, the city would see [403 fewer premature deaths](https://www.fs.fed.us/nrs/pubs/jrnl/2020/nrs_2020_kondo_001.pdf) per year.
 However, despite the importance of trees to the city's health, appearance, and ecology, trees are regularly removed for reasons ranging from construction to homeowners' personal preference.

 ![Cherry blossom trees in Philadelphia's Fairmount Park](CherryBlossoms.png)